-The service had a fire risk assessment and COVID-19 risk assessment in place.
-However, we did not see a structured process for completing risk assessments or managing risk in the service generally (recommendation a).
+While a fire risk assessment was in place, we did not see a structured process for completing risk assessments or managing risk generally in the service (recommendation a).

-While the service carried out an infection control audit, we saw that it did not carry out other audits.
-A structured programme of regular audits should be introduced for key areas, such as medication and patient care records (recommendation b).
+We saw that the service did not carry out any audits.
+A structured program of regular audits should be introduced for key areas, such as medication, patient care records and the care environment (recommendation b).